markuta/add.re/index.md

 layout: default
 ---

-Add.re provides **MAC Address Search** support and various export formats, intended for IT professionals.
+Add.re provides **MAC Address Search** and support for various export formats, intended for IT professionals.
 All records are provided by the IEEE Registration Authority.

 #### Why Add.re domain name?